Relocating when you own a house

 Whether it’s better to sell your current house before or after you relocate will depend on your personal circumstances.
 There are advantages to both.

-Selling your house before you relocate will free up your finances and leave you with no ‘unresolved business’, but it can be tricky to manage the timing of a sale.
-Sell your property too quickly and you may have to go into rented property before you relocate, sell too late and the sale may not complete before your move.
-The UK property market is notoriously unpredictable and even once a sale has been agreed it can often take several months for the sale to complete.
-Additionally, around one in three agreed property sales will fall through before completion, so an agreed sale is not definite until contracts have been exchanged, which is often just a week before completion.
-This makes it very difficult to make any plans around your property sale.
+Selling your house before you relocate will free up your finances and leave you with no ‘unresolved business’.
+However, it can be tricky to manage the timing of a sale.
+Sell your property too quickly and you may have to go into rented property before you relocate.
+Sell too late and the sale may not complete before your move.
+The UK property market is notoriously unpredictable.
+Once a sale has been agreed, it can often take several months for the sale to complete.
+Additionally, around one-in-three agreed property sales will fall through before completion.
+An agreed sale is not definite until contracts have been exchanged.
+This is often just a week before completion, which makes it very difficult to make any plans around your property sale.

 Should I rent or buy when I relocate?

 If you’re unsure how long you intend to stay in your new location, or are unfamiliar with the area, it may be wiser to rent, at least initially.
-If you know the move is going to be long-term, you may prefer to consider purchasing a new home straight away, so you don’t have the hassle of having to move more than once.
+If you know the move is going to be long-term, you may prefer to consider buying straight away.
+This will offer the advantage of you only having to move once.
 Whether you rent or buy will also depend largely on your financial situation.

 How to rent a house when relocating

 If you’re completely new to the area you’re moving to, it’s important that you spend some time in the local area to get an idea of the more and less desirable places to live.
-If you can, visit the area in person and book in to meet with local letting agents who can talk you through the different areas and what you’re looking for in a property.
-Making contact with the local letting agents is a great way to get ‘on their books’ so they let you know early on about any rental properties coming onto the market.
-Meeting them in person will always make more of an impression than contacting them via email or telephone, so a visit is always recommended if at all possible.
+If you can, visit the area in person and book in to meet with local letting agents.
+They will be able to talk about different areas and find out what you’re looking for.
+Making contact with the local letting agents is a great way to get ‘on their books’.
+This means they can let you know about any properties coming onto the market.
+Meeting them in person will make more of an impression than email or telephone.

-The rental market is highly competitive at the moment, so you may need to be flexible regarding the date you’re willing to begin your tenancy.
-It’s important that you’re ready to move quickly when a desirable property becomes available, so you should have a deposit readily available in order to secure your new home.
+The rental market is highly competitive at the moment.
+This means you may need to be flexible regarding the date you’re willing to begin your tenancy.
+It’s important that you’re ready to move quickly when a desirable property becomes available.
+You should have a deposit readily available in order to secure your new home.

 If you’re relocating for work and already have your new position lined up, you shouldn’t have a problem securing a rental property.
-If, however, you are relocating for personal reasons and plan to find a new job once you’ve moved, you may need to provide additional financial information regarding your ability to pay the rent on your new home before you secure a new position.
+If, however, you are relocating for personal reasons and plan to find a new job once you’ve moved, you may need to provide additional financial information regarding your ability to pay the rent on your new home without the security of a permanent job.

 Buying a house when relocating

-If you’re keen to buy a new house when you relocate, and are in a financial position to do so, it’s important to get an idea about where in the area you might want to live.
-This may be largely dictated by proximity to your work and, if you have a family, good schools.
+If you’re looking at buying a house before relocating, it’s important to get an idea about where in the area you might want to live.
+This may be largely dictated by proximity to your work and – if you have a family – good schools.

-The same principle applies whether you’re wanting to buy or rent – get in contact with local estate agents and talk them through what you’re looking for in a property, ideal location and budget.
-This will hopefully mean you’re alerted to new properties becoming available before they officially hit the market and give you an advantage in a competitive market.
+The same principle applies whether you’re wanting to buy or rent.
+Get in contact with local estate agents and talk them through what you’re looking for.
+What do you want in a property, your ideal location and your budget?
+This should mean you’re alerted to new properties before they officially hit the market.

 If you’re planning to coordinate the purchase of your new home with the sale of your old home, it’s important to explain the circumstances of the move to the estate agent and the timeframe you’re working to.
-This will help to avoid you being shown properties where there is a lengthy onward chain and focus on properties with highly motivated sellers.
+This will help to avoid you being shown properties where there is a lengthy onward chain.
+If you need a quick sale, it’s important to focus on properties with highly motivated sellers.

 Relocating for work

-If you’re relocating for work, there may be relocation packages or other support available to you.
-Some companies will provide a relocation allowance to help with the cost of removals, whilst others may offer the services of a relocation company who can support with all aspects of moving.
+If you’re relocating for work, there may be relocation packages or other support available.
+Some companies will provide a relocation allowance to help with house relocation costs.
+Others may offer other house relocation services, such as use of a house relocation company that can support with all aspects of moving.
 This may be more likely if you are relocating abroad for work.

 Questions to ask employer before relocating for work

-If you’re relocating for work, these are some questions you may want to ask your employer:
+If you’ve been asked to relocate for work, these are some questions you may want to ask your employer:

 1. How long is the relocation likely to last?
 Is this a permanent move or a temporary secondment?

-2. Is there any financial assistance or other support in place to help with the relocation?
+2. Is there any financial assistance with house relocation costs or other support in place to help with the relocation?

 3. How quickly will you need to relocate?
 What is your expected relocation date?